-As an executive officer of Pegasus Communications, then the third largest DBS service provider in the U.S., Mr. Hane was intimately involved in the growth of satellite television into a full service multichannel video competitor.
+As a non-lawyer executive officer of Pegasus Communications leading a 50+ person development group, Mr. Hane was intimately involved in the growth of satellite television into a full service multichannel video competitor.
 He negotiated more than a dozen transactions and strategic joint ventures while at Pegasus, and he led the team that launched the first duplex satellite broadband service to be bundled with a DBS service.
-He was the first to advocate use of Ka-band satellite spectrum for delivery of local broadcast stations to DBS subscribers and was among the first to propose “tweener” assignments in the DBS bands.
+He was the first to propose several innovative uses of Ka-band satellite spectrum and to propose “tweener” assignments in the DBS bands.
 Mr. Hane won preferred satellite licenses for Pegasus’ Ka-band fixed satellite service (FSS) satellites under two different licensing regimes and was the first to obtain rights to use Canadian satellites to broadcast into the U.S. from facilities in the U.S.

-An avid technologist, Mr. Hane has been awarded three patents for satellite, wireless and digital video distribution technologies:
+Mr. Hane has been awarded four patents for satellite, wireless, digital video and secure communications technologies:

 - Security system and method (U.S. Patent No. 7,589,626)

 - System, apparatus and method for single-channel or multi-channel terrestrial communication (U.S. Patent No. 7,308,229)

 - Wideband direct-to-home broadcasting satellite communications system and method (U.S. Patent No. 7,587,736)